Virgin Galactic's Branson soars to space aboard rocket plane - Up News Info

 Article content

+Retired Canadian astronaut Chris Hadfield pinned Virgin-produced astronaut wings onto the blue flight suits worn by Branson and his team.
+Official wing pins from the Federal Aviation Administration would be presented at a later date, a company spokesman said.

-This is no discount travel service.
-But demand is apparently strong, with several hundred wealthy would-be citizen astronauts already having booked reservations, priced at around $250,000 per ticket.
+Several hundred wealthy would-be citizen astronauts have already booked reservations, priced at around $250,000 per ticket.

 The Swiss-based investment bank UBS has estimated the potential value of the space tourism market reaching $3 billion annually by 2030.